The following term life insurance rates are for someone in their 20s in excellent health, with no other risk factors.

 “Note to the Reader”

-Sometimes, in our opinion, Whole life insurance is sometimes just a better option for some than a Term Life Insurance Policy (See Top 10 Reasons when Whole Life is Better than Term).
+Sometimes, whole life insurance is just a better option for some than a Term Life Insurance Policy (See Top 10 Reasons when Whole Life is Better than Term).

 And with that said, let’s now present our case on why purchasing a whole life insurance policy in your 20s might be your best bet.

 Term Life Insurance (typically) won’t last forever.